gwcbi/ResearchAnalyticsLabs/ProblemSets/PS2/PS2.md

 Submit your code as an R script along with clear answers to the course 2GW site.
 The answers can be in a separate file (pdf or word) or clearly noted in the script.

-Develop a report (I recommend a Word (or other text editor) document) for your problem set that includes answers to all of the questions posed above, showing plots where appropriate.
-If you're using RStudio, you can use the "Export" button to easily save plots as image files.
-If you're working in base R or prefer to turn your plots into image files using code, Datamentor has [a short but helpful online guide](https://www.datamentor.io/r-programming/saving-plot/) on how to do so.

-Save your report as a PDF file and submit your report through the course 2GW site.
-Clean up your code (your R script) and submit it as a supplementary file, along with your main report.

 ## Due date

 Day 7, Week 5